 b.
 The CBCN worked with the National Board of Chiropractic Examiners, the principal testing agency for the chiropractic profession, to create and administer the CBCN certification examination.
 This is consistent with the medical profession’s specialty boards which use agencies within their own profession to administer their specialty examinations.

 c.
-CBCN Bylaws have been written and approved to uphold high standards in certification and can only be changed by vote of the Diplomates as described in ARTICLE XII.
+CBCN Bylaws have been written and approved to uphold high standards in certification and can only be changed by vote of the Diplomates.

 d.
-The CBCN has been structured with term limits for members of the Executive Board.
+The CBCN has been structured with term limits for members of the Executive Committee.
 With the exception of the founding board’s additional 2 years, members can serve a maximum of 2 three-year terms.
-This will prevent any person(s) from having a lifetime seat on the Executive Board and allow for an ongoing influx of new energy and ideas.
-ARTICLE III E.
+This will prevent any person(s) from having a lifetime seat on the Executive Committee and allow for an ongoing influx of new energy and ideas.

 e.
-Diplomates of the CBCN will vote to elect the CBCN Executive Board members who will serve them.
-ARTICLE III D
+Diplomates of the CBCN will vote to elect the CBCN Executive Committee members who will serve them.

-g.
-There is specific CBCN bylaw wording allowing an Executive Board member to be removed for failing to meet the fiduciary responsibility of the office, to assure accountability of Executive Board members.
-ARTICLE III G
+f.
+There is specific CBCN bylaw wording allowing an Executive Committee member to be removed for failing to meet the fiduciary responsibility of the office, to assure accountability of Executive Committee members.

-i.
-The CBCN is structured to be responsive to the concerns of its Diplomates and Executive Board members will encourage Diplomates to offer their input and recommendations relative to Certification and Re-certification policies and procedures.
+h.
+The CBCN is structured to be responsive to the concerns of its Diplomates and Executive Committee members will encourage Diplomates to offer their input and recommendations relative to Certification and Re-certification policies and procedures.